 Instructions

-- Place milk chocolate chips, white chocolate chips, sweetened condensed milk, and butter in a large microwave-safe bowl.
+- Place milk chocolate chips, white chocolate chips, sweetened condensed milk, and butter in a large microwave-safe bowl.1 300ml can condensed milk, 2 cups milk chocolate chips, 1 225 g -bag white chocolate chips (about 1 ¼ cups), ¼ cup butter

-- Heat in the microwave on HALF POWER /50% (this is 5 on my microwave) for about 8 minutes, stirring every 1-2 minutes and more (every 30 seconds) towards the end/last 2 minutes.
-You want to heat it just until the chocolate mixture is melted and completely combined.
+- Heat in the microwave on HALF POWER /50% for 4-5 minutes, stirring every 1-2 minutes and more (every 30 seconds) towards the end/last 2 minutes. *You want to heat it just until the chocolate mixture is melted and completely combined.
 It may take up to 10 minutes, as the white chocolate chips tend to melt slower.

-- Transfer chocolate mixture to prepared dish and gently stir crushed mini Easter cream eggs into mixture.
+- When the chocolate is melted, gently stir crushed mini Easter cream eggs into the chocolate mixture.

-- Sprinkle crushed mini eggs on top and gently press into fudge.
+- Sprinkle crushed mini eggs on top of the fudge and gently press into fudge.

-- Refrigerate until set and completely cool (about 90 minutes ) Slice into 25 (5 rows each way)squares and enjoy!
+- Cover and refrigerate until set and completely cool (about 90 minutes ) Slice into 25 (5 rows each way)squares and enjoy!

 Notes